jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 2. Borrows the registered driver's `tty_ops` to use as its own
 3. Initializes the `index` and `waitqueue` of the `struct tty`
 4. Grabs the file reference and sets the operations equal to the module's `tty_file_ops` (covered lower)
-5. Sets the file's extension reference to point to the newly allocated tty object
+5. Sets the file's extension reference to point to the newly allocated TTY object

 In this way, the lowest level functionality of the TTY driver is glued into the generic TTY module.